What are the negatives of robo-advisors?

 Don’t get me wrong, I love robo-advisors.
 I think they offer superb investment management for low fees.
 But, they aren’t for everyone and they are not all alike.

-This article honestly evaluates the disadvantages of robo advisors.
+This article honestly evaluates the problems with robo advisors.

 5 Cons of Robo Advisors